coldt3ars/poison/README.md

 # poison.py
-Fast tool to search log's for LFI/RFI vulnerabilities, and automatic escalation to shell all the wordlists and payloads is included
+Fast tool to search accessible log's files for LFI/RFI vulnerabilities, and automatic escalation to shell all the wordlists and payloads is included

 ## Exploitation: